Radiergummi/xorb/README.md

 ### Modules
-When I say modules, I mean encapsuled objects serving some purpose.
+When I say modules, I mean encapsulated objects serving some purpose.
 That can be jQuery, a function or a fully-fledged custom module of your choice.
 You don't need to make any changes to these pieces of code to make them work with Xorb.
 You'll need to write a quick import wrapper for them, though:

 ````javascript
 app.loadModule('jQuery', $, function() {